International students who have F-1 visas must follow rules and regulations set forth by the U.S. government.

 Reduced Course Load

 Every international student holding an F-1 visa is required by immigration law to maintain a full course of study every semester.
-At Elmhurst College, full time is defined as three full course credits per semester for undergraduate studies or 1.5 course credits for graduate studies.
+At Elmhurst University, full time is defined as three full course credits per semester for undergraduate studies or 1.5 course credits for graduate studies.

 The U.S. Citizenship and Immigration Services allows a reduced course load only in certain cases.
 Prior approval from the director of international education is required before a student can drop below full time.
 A reduced course load must consist of half the clock hours required for a full course of study, except in the case of a medical necessity or during the student’s final term of study.